Using an existing JupyterLite deployment#

 a Python kernel based on Pyodide: jupyterlite/pyodide-kernel

-package on PyPIa Python kernel based on Xeus Python: jupyterlite/xeus-python-kernel
+a Python kernel based on Xeus Python

 There are a few more third-party in-browser kernels also compatible with JupyterLite.
 See this GitHub discussion for more information.